seifehab1m/meetus/README.md

 - **Next.js**: Server-side rendering and API routes.
 - **React**: For building the user interface.
 - **Redux Toolkit**: For managing state across the application (e.g., storing user login data).
+- **Thunk**: Used for handling asynchronous actions such as API requests within the Redux state management.
 - **Tailwind CSS**: For responsive design and styling.

 ---